Window onto the sun rising on the ocean

 Because this is a spiritual practice, before beginning the knitting or crochet process, the Shawl Maker’s Prayer is offered to dedicate the work of the hands and to offer up a prayer for the unknown recipient.
 Participants are also encouraged to work on their project as part of their daily devotional time.
 This ministry is currently looking for participants and a coordinator.
 If you are interested please contact the church office at 704-487-6336.

 Central is a praying church.
 Prayer is a vital part of everything we do.
 Prayer requests are accepted during Sunday services and other times by contacting the church office.
-The Prayer Team meets in the Prayer Room on Mondays at 11am.

 The Prayer Team and the church staff are honored to lift up prayer requests daily for as long as needed.
 Prayer requests, except those marked “private”, are then shared with our Prayer Partners.